j-forner/Data_Science_and_Machine_Learning_Project/1. Supervised Learning/8. Ensemble Methods/1. Bagging/README.md

 # Bagging

-Bagging, short for **b**ootsrap **agg**regating, is an ensemble learning method used to reduce variation in a noisy dataset [https://www.ibm.com/cloud/learn/bagging].
+Bagging, short for **b**ootsrap **agg**regating, is an ensemble learning method used to reduce variation in a noisy dataset.
+It starts by choosing a random sample of data in a training set, and after repeating this several times (with replacement), the weak models obtained in this process are trained independently.
+We take from them the average or majority of those predictions to obtain a more accurate estimate, based on whether we have a regression or classification task, respectively. [https://www.ibm.com/cloud/learn/bagging]

-In this folder, we employ bagging to predict whether a penguin is of the Gentoo or Chinstrap species.
-We again use the data from the [penguins dataset](https://github.com/mwaskom/seaborn-data/blob/master/penguins.csv "Title").
+In this folder, we employ bagging to predict whether a penguin is a Gentoo or Chinstrap penguin.
+We focus specfically on the bill length and bill depth measurements from the [penguins dataset](https://github.com/mwaskom/seaborn-data/blob/master/penguins.csv "Title").